rubygarage/rubygarage.github.com/slides/automation-qa/capybara.markdown

 all('a#person_123')
 ```

-More about different types of finder you can find [here](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Finders)
+More about different types of finder you can find [here](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Finders) and [here](https://gist.github.com/tomas-stefano/6652111)

 --